CumulusNetworks/docs/content/nvidia-air/Air-SDK-V2.md

 sims = list(api.simulations.list())  # will most likely only make 1 call to the Air API
 ```

-### Type hints and checks
+### Type Hints and Checks
-Most of the SDK V2 comes with type hints and provides initial assistance/validation when creating/updating objects:
+Most of the SDK V2 comes with type hints that provides assistance and validation when creating or updating objects:
 ```python
 >>> from typing import get_type_hints
 >>> for key, value in get_type_hints(air.simulations.create).items():